 Purpose and Powers

 .
-The purposes of Company are to (i) develop real estate (ii) conduct such activities as may be necessary or appropriate in connection with the foregoing, and (iii) transact any and all other lawful business for which a limited liability company may be organized under the TBOC.
+The purposes of Company are to (i) invest in the development of real estate (ii) conduct such activities as may be necessary or appropriate in connection with the foregoing, and (iii) transact any and all other lawful business for which a limited liability company may be organized under the TBOC.
 Company shall have the power to do any and all acts necessary, appropriate, proper, advisable, incidental or convenient to or in furtherance of the purposes of Company and shall have, without limitation, any and all powers that may be exercised on behalf of Company by the Board of Managers pursuant to this Agreement.

 Place of Business